RULES OF PLAY

 * Medical Releases (Current year US Youth Soccer or US Club Soccer registration form) must be brought to each game but are not uploaded as part fo the credentials check

-(Failure to provide the needed paperwork for each player could prevent players from participating in the tournament.)
-NO CHILDREN WILL BE ALLOWED AT CREDENTIALS CHECK!
+Failure to provide the needed paperwork for each player could prevent players from participating in the tournament.

 *Foreign Teams: Player Passes from appropriate FIFA affiliate.
 If your association does not issue Player Passes, you will be required to present Passports or proof of entry and/ or photo I.D.

 * Medical Releases (download here) Medical Release Form .
 (This release does NOT need to be notarized.)

-All teams are guaranteed at least four (4) matches (weather permitting).
+For girls U11-U14 are guaranteed at least three (3) matches (weather permitting).
 Championship finalists will be determined by Tournament Scoring of first (2-3) matches.
 All matches will be played at the locations listed in the FIELDS section of these rules.
-Tournament Director may flip some teams between select consolation games, to avoid match-ups between teams from same geographic area.
+Tournament Director may flip some teams between select consolation games, to avoid match-ups between teams from the same geographic area.

 All-American Sports Park (9v9) Fields #1-5 Artificial Turf, Fields #6-7 Grass